Ajtak/filemanager/README.md

 ![PHP File Manager](https://raw.github.com/alexantr/filemanager/master/phpfm.png)

+## Danger!

 **WARNING!
 Do not use this script as a regular file manager in public area.
 After all actions you must delete this script from the server.**

+And: Skip error reporting! :) This tools does a good job but take care and don't look behind the scene :) Test it first in a save enviroment (eg.:
+`define('FM_ROOT_PATH', '/tmp'); // playground first!`

 ## Requirements